 Online Safety

 The Discovery Educational Trust Online Safety Policy applies across all of its schools, including Larchwood Primary School.
-The Trust policy is available via this link.
+The Trust policy is available here.

 Reporting Online Abuse